apxor/apxor-flutter-sdk/README.md

 - If you would like to use Apxor's Video InApp messages in Android, add the following property in `gradle.properties` file and add the following dependency in `app/build.gradle` file

-  > Note: Exoplayer dependency version version `>= 2.14.0` is mandatory for Video InApps to work
+  > Note: Exoplayer dependency version `>= 2.14.0` is mandatory for Video InApps to work

   ```properties
   android.enableDexingArtifactTransform = false